 Summer is already here!
-Can you believe it???
+Can you believe it?
 With Covid restrictions lifted in California, people flock everywhere.
 A very hot and dry summer season is ahead of us, so many will spend plenty of time on the beach to escape the brutal heat.
 Lots of sun exposure calls for proper skin protection.
 Unfortunately, not all sunscreens are created equal.
-Even though they might offer protection from burning, many conventional sunscreens have been known to contain chemicals that are not beneficial to your health, which we'll discuss in this blog post.
+Even though they might offer protection from burning, many conventional sunscreens have been known to contain chemicals that are not beneficial for your health, which we'll discuss in this blog post.

 Avoiding the sun all together is also not recommended because we need vitamin D.

 The sun is our primary energy source on this planet.
-There would be no life as we know it without it.
-Sun exposure stimulates the body's Vitamin D production, which we need to feel good, for proper immune function and to grow bones and muscles.
+There would be no life without it.
+Sun exposure stimulates the body's vitamin D production, which we need to feel good, for proper immune function and to grow bones and muscles.
 A deficiency can even cause depression, especially in the winter.

-Depending on your skin type, 10-20 minutes a day (without sunscreen) are enough for the body to make Vitamin D. You obviously don’t want to spend hours and hours baking in the sun as your skin can burn (no good), sun rays age your skin and cause wrinkles, and the worst-case cancer.
+Depending on your skin type, 10-20 minutes a day (without sunscreen) are enough for the body to make vitamin D. You obviously don’t want to spend hours and hours baking in the sun as your skin can burn (no good), sun rays age your skin and cause wrinkles, and the worst-case scenario can cause cancer.

 Different Types of Sunscreens